Namibia Classic Camping Safari

 Day 12 Windhoek – return to capital city/end

-Length | 12 days |
+| Length | 12 days |

-Safari Type | Group Safari |
+| Safari Type | Group Safari |

-Price From | NAD 39600 |
+| Price From | NAD 57000 |

-Countries | Namibia |
+| Countries | Namibia |

-Accommodation | Camping |
+| Accommodation | Camping |

-Group Size | Minimum 1 people |
+| Group Size | Minimum 1 people |

-Single Supplement | Yes |
+| Single Supplement | Yes |

-Please Note | Subject to availability of accommodation |
+| Please Note | Subject to availability of accommodation |

-Departures | Saturday |
+| Departures | Saturday |

 Comfort Level:

-Camping Comfort |
+| Camping Comfort |

 Detailed Itinerary:

-Day 1 Okonjima Campsite
+Day 1 Mt Etjo Campsite

 We leave the capital city in our wake heading north, stopping at Okahandja to try our hand at bartering for wooden curios, and arrive at our destination in the afternoon.
-We’l find out about the AfriCat Foundation programme and learn about conservation of predators in Namibia and enjoy a game drive on this magnificent reserve
+Enjoy our first game drive on the private reserve in the afternoon and look out for elephant and rhino.
+After dinner, take part in a Big Cat Feeding tour and the chance to spot our first lions.

 Day 2&3 Etosha National Park

 Two nights are spent in the magnificent Etosha National Park and this unique game park offers some of the best game viewing in all Africa.
-We will head out for game drives and spend our evenings at the abundant waterholes hoping to see some of the 114 species of animals that thrive here from giants such as elephant, rhino and giraffe, to predators including lion, leopard, cheetah and hyena and plentiful plains game.
+We will head out for game drives and spend our evenings at the abundant waterholes hoping to see some of the 114 species of animals that thrive here from giants such as elephant, rhino and giraffe to predators including lion, leopard, cheetah and hyena and plentiful plains game.
 There is never a bad time of year to visit this superb park – every season has something special to offer

 Day 4 Northern Damaraland

 A final game drive and the chance to tick off more species before we exit the park and make our way to Kamanjab.
-There’s a chance to meet with some of the local Himba, one of Namibia’s famous tribes, we will be able to find a little as how they survive in today’s modern world finding out about marriage customs, traditional food and more, these proud women cover themselves in ochre and butterfat and their hair styles indicate their status, the women tend to the children and village, whilst the men look after the livestoclk, continuing onto camp arriving in the afternoon
+There’s a chance to meet with some of the local Himba, one of Namibia’s famous tribes, we will be able to find a little as how they survive in today’s modern world finding out about marriage customs, traditional food and more, these proud women cover themselves in ochre and butterfat and their hair styles indicate their status, the women tend to the children and village, whilst the men look after the livestock, continuing onto camp arriving in the afternoon

-Day 5 Cape Cross & Skeleton Coast
+Day 5 Cape Cross & Skeleton Coast to Spitzkoppe

 Day 6 Swakopmund